food is generally simple but tasty. Look out for typical

 Encocados are difficult to find outside of Esmeraldas, but

-are possibly Ecuador's finest traditional dish, so
+are one of the finest traditional Ecuadorian dishes, so

 don't miss them if you are visiting the beach resorts of